 If you do decide to try your luck at wild camping in Iceland, the most important rules to remember are the ones enshrined in law!
 Only do it if you’re carrying your tent on your back, if you’re sure it’s public land, and if there are no designated campsites nearby.

 Next, you have to make sure you leave the area you camp in exactly as you found it.
-For environmental and courtesy reasons, we’d obviously recommend you do this even in an organised campsite, but it becomes doubly as important when you’re wild camping.
+For environmental and courtesy reasons, we’d obviously recommend you do this even in an organized campsite, but it becomes doubly as important when you’re wild camping.
 The space you are using is public land, and it is not fair to the others who use it if you leave rubbish or waste lying around.

 It’s also not fair to the natural environment you’re staying in.
-Delicate ecosystems have built up over decades in Iceland and it’s vital not to damage them.
+Delicate ecosystems have built up over decades in Iceland, and it’s vital not to damage them.
 Choose your pitch carefully and ensure that you’re not going to disturb the wildlife living there.
 Even if your rubbish is biodegradable, take it with you when you leave – fruit peel and stones take a surprisingly long time to actually disappear.
-Make sure you don’t move or damage the moss that covers a lot of Iceland’s landscape as it could have a very negative effect for years afterwards.
+Make sure you don’t move or damage the moss that covers a lot of Iceland’s landscape as it could have a very negative effect for years afterward.

-There shouldn’t be more than three tents pitched together at a wild camping site, to minimise noise disturbance and landscape damage.
+There shouldn’t be more than three tents pitched together at a wild camping site, to minimize noise disturbance and landscape damage.
 Lastly, but importantly, don’t light any fires.
 The potential impact could be devastating – and it will also draw attention to your spot.

 Iceland is not a big country, so it’s pretty easy to get around once you’re there, although there is no public railway system (crazy, right?).
-Reykjavik is the transport hub and from here you can travel to most other big towns without any problems – unless it’s deep winter and blizzards are causing problems!
+Reykjavik is the transport hub, and from here, you can travel to most other big towns without any problems – unless it’s deep winter and blizzards are causing problems!
 In this case, flying is the best way to get around the country as you’ll avoid those tricky road conditions.
 It’s pretty good value, quick and (the best part) you see Iceland’s otherworldly scenery from above.

-Of course, if you’re wild camping then you will need to be hiking.
+Of course, if you’re wild camping, then you will need to be hiking.
 In this case, get public transport to as remote a location as you can – buses will drop you off at mountain huts, for example) – and then hike to a suitable area for wild camping.

 We definitely believe there is no better way to experience Iceland than by camping.
 If you can wild camp, it’s highly recommended for the added freedom it brings and that glorious sense of being alone in nature.